rom-rb/rom-rb.org/source/doc-pages/tutorials/rails/getting-started.md

 Hooray!
 You’ve now got a working Rails app with an integration to ROM.

-Before diving into the structure of the app itself, let’s explore the different parts of the ROM API from within the Rails console.
+Before diving into the structure of the app itself, let’s start by exploring the different parts of the ROM API from within the Rails console.

 ### Access the ROM environment

-The environment is provided specifically for frameworks like Rails where you need global access to the ROM registry.
+The ROM environment is provided specifically for frameworks like Rails where you need global access to the configured object graph.

+To access the environment, type the following line into the Rails console:

 ```ruby
 rom = ROM.env
 ```

-By default, the environment is configured with an SQLite repository and the registry of relations, mappers and commands.
+By default, the ROM environment is configured with an SQLite repository and the registry of relations, mappers and commands.

 ### Working with ROM objects